KU Pell Advantage

 - Have at least a 22 ACT/1100 SAT (verbal and math).

-- Be responsible for paying your tuition and fees.
+- Be responsible for paying tuition and fees.
 Students who have tuition and fees waived, do not qualify (ROTC, Foster care, etc.)

 Pell Advantage Renewal Criteria